csiro-hydroinformatics/pygme/README.rst

 pygme
 =======

-A simple python package to design, run and calibrate models used in environmental sciences
+Python Generic Modelling Engine (PyGME): A simple python package to design, run and calibrate models used in environmental sciences

 What is pygme?
 ~~~~~~~~~~~~~~~~

 - pygme is a set of tools to create simple models and calibrate them via automatic optimizer
--
+- pygme provides interface to classical hydrological models and allows you to create your own models.

 Installation
 ~~~~~~~~~~~~